Optical properties of carbon nanotubes: Electroluminescence

 If appropriate electrical contacts are attached to a nanotube, electron-hole pairs (excitons) can be generated by injecting electrons and holes from the contacts.
 Subsequent exciton recombination results in electroluminescence (EL).
 Electroluminescent devices have been produced from single nanotubes and their macroscopic assemblies.
 Recombination appears to proceed via triplet-triplet annihilation giving distinct peaks corresponding to E11 and E22 transitions.

-Multi-walled carbon nanotubes

-Multi-walled carbon nanotubes (MWNT) may consist of several nested single-walled tubes, or of a single graphene strip rolled up multiple times, like a scroll.
-They are difficult to study because their properties are determined by contributions and interactions of all individual shells, which have different structures.
-Moreover, the methods used to synthesize them are poorly selective and result in higher incidence of defects.